Open water marathon swimmer Grace Van Der Byl explains the total-body benefits of swimming.

 Whether you’re a seasoned swimmer or looking to get started, Tara Martin, an emergency medicine physician, former Princeton University swimmer, and open-water record holder, recommends finding a local masters swimming group.
 “Swimming masters not only makes the workout go by quickly,” she says, “but it’s also social and fun.”

-Swimming outside the pool gives you a break from turning at the wall every 25 or 50 yards, and gives you the added feeling of accomplishment gained form covering tangible distance.
+Swimming outside the pool gives you a break from turning at the wall every 25 or 50 yards and gives you the added feeling of accomplishment gained from covering tangible distance.

 If you’re hoping to do some open-water swimming, but fear an appearance from Jaws, seemingly aggressive reed grass or careless motorboat drivers, look online for organized group swims.
 “Sometimes masters groups do sessions in open water,” says Martin, “but just doing a web search for open-water swim groups in the body of water near you will usually produce results.”
 Going with people can alleviate fears.